Catholic bishops in Amazon vote for ordination of married men | DW | 26.10.2019

 Catholic bishops from across the Amazon called on Saturday for the ordination of married men as priests in remote parts of the region.
 Pope Francis will now consider the matter.

-A majority of 180 bishops from nine Amazonian countries voted in favor of the move, and also to reopen the debate into the ordination of women.
+A majority of the 180 bishops from nine Amazonian countries present at the synod voted in favor of the move, and also to reopen the debate into the ordination of women.

 "It is urgent for the church in the Amazon to promote and confer ministries for men and women in an equitable manner," a representative said as the synod concluded.